-Compounds are characterized and quantified by the time it takes for them to elute from the permeable column.
+Compounds are characterized and quantified by the time it takes for them to elute from the permeable, packed column.
 This factor is determined by multiple characteristics, including molecular weight, hydrodynamic behavior, and concentration in the mobile phase.

-The differentiating factor between gas chromatography and standard chromatographic methods is the use of a vapor rather than a fluid as a mobile phase, and a liquid as opposed to a solid for the stationary phase.
+The differentiating factor between gas chromatography and standard chromatographic methods is using a vapor rather than a fluid as a mobile phase and liquid samples as opposed to a solid for the stationary phase.

 How Does Gas Chromatography Work?

-Non-reactive gases such as helium (He) or hydrogen (H) are used as a carrier for vaporized molecules of interest.
-This gaseous mixture is flowed through the column of a gas chromatograph, which comprises a microscopic fluidic membrane and an inert, solid substrate.
-This column partitions vapors based on their mechanical properties and their affinity with the stationary fluid.
-The flow-through rates of the sample’s constituent parts can be used for compound detection, identification, quantitation, and purification.
+An inert gas such as helium (He) or hydrogen (H2) are used as a carrier for vaporized molecules of interest.
+This gaseous mixture flows through the column of a gas chromatograph, which comprises a microscopic fluidic membrane and an inert, solid substrate.
+This column partitions vapors based on their mechanical properties and affinity with the stationary fluid.
+The flow-through rates of the components of a sample can be used for compound detection, identification, quantitation, and purification.

 Challenges in Gas Chromatography

-One of the ongoing challenges in gas chromatography remains calibration of detectors.
-Numerous detector types are integrated with gas chromatographs including mass spectrometers, flame ionization detectors, and thermal conductivity detectors.
-Each of these systems operates on unique principles and must be calibrated to detect minute gas concentrations in real-time with high selectivity.
+One of the ongoing challenges in GC analysis remains the calibration of detectors.
+Numerous detector types are integrated with gas chromatographs, including mass spectrometers, flame ionization detectors, and thermal conductivity detectors.
+Each system operates on unique principles and must be calibrated to detect minute gas concentrations in real time with high selectivity.

 The performance of gas chromatography calibration requires specialized gas mixers to generate a test mobile phase with desirable concentrations.
-This is dependent upon the application area, but typical gas chromatography studies require mass accuracy levels to the parts per million (ppm) and parts per billion (ppb) range.
+This depends on the application area, but typical gas chromatography studies require mass accuracy levels to the parts per million (ppm) and parts per billion (ppb) range.
 Mixers must also be able to match the desired thermal mass flow rate and pressure ranges of test conditions.

 Gas Chromatography Solutions from Environics